-Third, you could publish a weekly or monthly round up that links out to items of interest.
-For example, Specky Boy publishes a weekly news roundup post.
+Third, you could publish a weekly or monthly round-up that links out to items of interest.

 One of the best ways to provide unique and interesting content is to share your own opinion.
 It could be on a controversial topic, which could lead to a lot of social media shares and a productive conversation, or it could be your own thoughts on anything relevant to the topics that you cover at your blog.
 Here is an example, Google Should Penalize Multi-Page Articles: Here’s Why.

 Roundups and list posts can also be very effective for generating traffic to your blog.
-In the design industry, your roundups will often be visual, like Design Inspiration: Text Art Showcase.
-Another type of list post would be something like 68 Easy Ways to Promote Your Design Services for a Steady Flow of New Clients.
+In the design industry, your roundups will often be visual, like this showcase of the best church websites.
+Another type of list post would be something like 70 Easy Ways to Promote Your Design Services for a Steady Flow of New Clients.

 6. Case Studies

-Case Studies are a little bit less common, but can be very effective.
+Case Studies are a little bit less common but can be very effective.
 With a case study, you would give the specific details of a particular project, showing the steps involved and the results.
-An example is How We Built MSN UK’s Responsive Olympics Site.

 As a designer who is regularly working on new projects, you will have plenty of possibilities for writing your own case studies.
 Of course, if you are considering using a client project for a case study, you should get the client’s approval for sharing the case study and any details involved.